yuede/yuede.github.io/_pages/about.md

 [Mar.
 2020] : Our paper on graph connectivity computation framework, Aquila, is accepted to <strong>HPDC'20</strong>.

-[June.
-2018] : Our paper on strongly connected component detection, iSpan, is accepted to <strong>SC'18</strong>.
+[June 2018] : Our paper on strongly connected component detection, iSpan, is accepted to <strong>SC'18</strong>.